cypress-io/cypress/cypress/v1.0/documentation/1-Commands/48-uncheck.md

 slug: uncheck
-excerpt: Uncheck a checkbox or radio
+excerpt: Uncheck a checkbox

-Unchecks the checkboxes or radios within the current subject.
+Unchecks the checkboxes within the current subject.

 **The following events are fired during uncheck:** `mousedown`, `focus`, `mouseup`, `click`